 What Could Happen If My Contractor Does Not Have Workers’ Compensation Insurance?

 Suppose you hire a contractor who has no workers’ compensation insurance and a worker is injured.
 The courts might charge you with criminal negligence.
-It is your responsibility to check with Contractors State License Board to see if he had insurance.
+It is your responsibility to check with the Contractors State License Board to see if he had insurance before you hired him.
 If you did check, and ignored the fact, that is even worse.
-The contractor and possibly you take on the liability.
+Both you and the contractor might be forced to take on the liability.
 This includes all medical bills and lost wages.

 Your dream of making your house a safer place to live can result in a legal nightmare.
 On the other hand, if the contractor has workers’ compensation insurance, the insurance company takes full responsibility.